 This is California’s oldest institution of higher learning.
 The school’s jewel, La Mission Santa Clara de Asis (500 El Camino Real), holds great significance not only to the university, but to the surrounding city.
 Originally founded in 1777, the mission was rebuilt many times over thanks to floods and earthquakes, but its bells have faithfully tolled each evening since 1798.
 Be sure to visit the original 1777 cross, encased in glass inside the church.

-2. Just a 15-minute bike ride from the station, Santana Row (337 Santana Row) makes for a great afternoon of shopping and strolling, offering big-name brands and chic boutiques alike.
+Just a 15-minute bike ride from the station, Santana Row (337 Santana Row) makes for a great afternoon of shopping and strolling, offering big-name brands and chic boutiques alike.
 There is even a Tesla dealership on the strip.
 In between shops, it’s easy to eat your way through a day on “The Row,” as the locals know it.
 Start the day off with Italian coffee at Lavazza, enjoy a healthy lunch at Veggie Grill, take afternoon tea at Lisa’s Tea Treasures, and then wrap up the day with tequila and tacos at Consuelo.

 Spend a day playing at California’s Great America (4701 Great America Parkway), which boasts wild rides, shows and attractions, including eight roller coasters and a water park.
 (Be sure to check the website for opening days and times—the season starts in late March, but hours change consistently throughout the year.
 The park is an eight-minute cab ride from the Caltrain Station.)

 Santa Clara’s Central Park (909 Kiely Boulevard) offers great space and escape from the concrete brick that is the larger San Jose metropolitan area.
 The park offers large open areas, great for a picnic or passing around a soccer ball, as well as a couple jungle gym areas and several sections that can be rented out and reserved for large parties.
 It’s also home to an aquatic center where a number of summer Olympians train throughout the season.
 (The park is a 17-minute bike ride from the station.)